danenmao/pterergate-dtf/README.md

     )
     ```

-6. Wait for the service to exit.
+6. Wait for the running services to exit.

     ``` Go
     dtf.Join()